Pink Fantasy: 2019: Further releases, sub-units and lineup changes

 On March 3, the group's first official sub-unit was announced called "Pink Fantasy SHY".
 This unit consisted of members SeeA, Yubeen and Harin.
 They debuted on March 26, 2019, with the single "12 o'clock".

 On May 28, 2019, they made their Japanese debut with the Japanese version of their debut single "Iriwa".

 In June 2019, Yubeen went on hiatus due to a panic disorder.

 On July 15, 2019, the teaser schedule was released for their first comeback "Fantasy", to be released in August.
 On July 18 the addition of SangA was announced, making them a nine member group.
 Yubeen did not take part in this comeback due to her hiatus.
 Fantasy was released on August 5, 2019.

-On October 18, 2019, MyDoll announced that Heesun had left Pink Fantasy and would halted all activities that same day, however, she remained under the company.
+On October 18, 2019, MyDoll announced that Heesun had left Pink Fantasy and would halt all her activities that same day, However, she would still remain under the company.